dechavezv/eeb_C177_2019/_posts/2019-04-13-Handling_data_in_Shell.md

 chr01   269135  ENSCAFT00000000001      ENPP1
 ~~~

-- The 1st_column tell us in what chromosome the genes is located.
+- The 1st_column: what chromosome the genes is located.
-- The 2nd column is the postion of the gene in the chromosome.
+- The 2nd column: the postion of the gene in the chromosome.
-- The 3rd column is the unique ID of the transcripts; A single gene can.
+- The 3rd column: the unique ID of the transcripts; A single gene can
-produce multiple different transcripts depending on what exons were transcribed.
+produce multiple different transcripts depending on what exons were used.
-- The 4th column is the name of the gene.
+- The 4th column: the name of the gene.

 For the second challenge you must do the following:

 1. Create a new file containing chromosomes (1st_column), name of genes (2nd_column) and
 transcript (3rd column).
 Save the file with the name `Only_genes_<your_initials>.txt`
 at the location  `classdata/Labs/Lab3/Second_challenge`.
-There should be **NO** duplicated names.
+There should **NOT BE** duplicated names.
 **Note**:replace `<your_initials>` with your actual name.
 2. What is the number of transcripts for the gene 'FGFR3'.
 3. Number of genes present in chr01.